Python Requests: How to Send Network Request in Python

 # app.py import requests res = requests.get('https://api.github.com/users/KrunalLathiya') data = res.json() print(data['login'])

-In the above code, first, we have imported the requests module and then use the GET method to send a GET request to the GitHub api and save the response inside the res variable and then call the json() method on that object and we get the dictionary and then I have called the dictionary by its key and we get the result.
+In the above code, first, we have imported the requests module and then use the GET method to send the GET request to the GitHub api and save the Response inside the res variable and then call the json() method on that object, and we get the dictionary.
+Then I have called the dictionary by its key, and we get the result.

 My Github profile has 311 followers right now, so it has returned the 311.
 In the future, it might be different depending on when you are taking this tutorial.

-When you make the request, Requests makes educated guesses about the encoding of the response based on the HTTP headers.
+When you make the request, Requests makes educated guesses about the response’s encoding based on the HTTP headers.

 Other HTTP requests